Ready to get help? Call (855)972-9760 Request A Call

 Healthy Hibernation Project

-Healthy Hibernation was created and produced by Karyn Dowdall, MACP, RP.
+Healthy Hibernation was created and produced by Karyn Dowdall, MACP, RP (a former therapist at Trafalgar).

 This project was her response to the 28-day state of emergency in Ontario.
 The news caused some immediate stress.
 Then, she decided to come up with a way to meet this stressful situation positively.